berndoJ/libneopixel32/README.md

 If you have any questions, feel free to contact me via Issues or via email (See my profile for the address).

+## Future Updates

+I plan to update this library occasionally and fixing bugs brought to me via the Issues tab on GitHub.
+All planned future features are layed out in the Projects tab of this repository.
+If you wish to add a new feature, just create an issue on this repo or create a pull request.

 ## License

 This library is MIT-licensed, so feel free to use it.